Women should fill two EU top jobs, Tusk says

 He did not give more detail, but the biggest jobs in the EU capital are European Commission president, EU Council president, European Parliament (EP) president, and EU foreign relations chief.

-But he did warn that gender balance was just one of four appointment criteria, including also "geography, the size of [EU] countries ... as well as political affiliation".
+Tusk also warned that gender balance was just one of four appointment criteria, including also "geography, the size of [EU] countries ... as well as political affiliation".

-If Tusk fulfills his "personal ambition" on gender it would help to redress a historical imbalance.
+If Tusk fulfilled his "personal ambition" on gender it would help to redress a historical imbalance.

 There has never been a female EU commission or EU Council head - though the council post has existed for just 10 years.

-There have been just two female EP presidents - Nicole Fontaine and Simone Veil.
+There have been only two female EP presidents - Nicole Fontaine and Simone Veil.

 Man's world